Helena Modjeska: Chłapowski

-At the time of their marriage, Chłapowski was employed as the editor of a liberal nationalist newspaper, Kraj (The Country), which was owned by Adam Sapieha and a Mr. Sammelson.
+At the time of his marriage to Helena Modjeska, Chłapowski was employed as the editor of a liberal nationalist newspaper, Kraj (The Country), which was owned by Prince Adam Stanisław Sapieha and a Mr. Szymon Sammelson who was Jewish..
 Modjeska wrote that their home "became the center of the artistic and literary world [of Kraków]."
 Poets, authors, politicians, artists, composers and other actors frequented Modjeska's salon.

 Immigration

 In July 1876, after spending more than a decade as the reigning diva of the Polish national theater, for reasons both personal and political, Modjeska and her husband chose to immigrate to the United States.

 Once in America, Modjeska and her husband purchased a ranch near Anaheim, California.
 Julian Sypniewski, Łucjan Paprowski, and Henryk Sienkiewicz (winner of the Nobel Prize for literature in 1905), were among the friends who had accompanied them to California.
 It was during this period that Sienkiewicz wrote his Charcoal Sketches (Szkice węglem).
 Originally the artists Stanisław Witkiewicz (father of Stanisław Ignacy Witkiewicz) and Adam Chmielowski (the future St. Albert) were also to have come with Modjeska's group, but they changed their plans.
 She was a member of the Pacific Coast Women's Press Association.

 Modjeska intended to abandon her career and envisioned herself living "a life of toil under the blue skies of California, among the hills, riding on horseback with a gun over my shoulder."
 The reality proved less cinematic.
 None of the colonists knew the first thing about ranching or farming, and they could barely speak English.
 The utopian experiment failed, the colonists went their separate ways, and Modjeska returned to the stage, reprising the Shakespearean roles that she had performed in Poland.
 Perhaps the best account of daily life on the ranch is Theodore Payne's memoir, Life on the Modjeska Ranch in the Gay Nineties.